 The Origins of CSUSB’s Cybersecurity Center

 The Cybersecurity Center at CSUSB was set up by the National Security Agency (NSA) and the Department of Homeland Security (DHS), designating CSUSB as a Center of Academic Excellence (CAE) in Information Assurance.

 Later, in 2014, CSUSB received the designation as a CAE in Cyber Defense Education (CD) through 2021,

-Although the current grant is for the university’s CyberCorps®: Scholarship for Service program, it also runs another scholarship program called Department of Defense (DoD) Cybersecurity Scholarship Program.
+Although the current grant is for the university’s CyberCorps®: Scholarship for Service program, it also runs another program called the Department of Defense (DoD) Cybersecurity Scholarship Program.

 CSUSB as a Cybersecurity- Academic Center of Excellence

-The National Security Agency (NSA) named CSUSB as a Center of Academic Excellence in Cybersecurity (CAE-C) last year.
-CAE-C is an educational institution designated as a Center of Academic Excellence in Cybersecurity (CAE-C) following which the institution has to meet NSA’s rigorous requirements to be continually qualified as a CAE-C.
+Last year, the National Security Agency (NSA) named CSUSB as a Center of Academic Excellence in Cybersecurity (CAE-C).
+CAE-C is an educational institution designated as a Center of Academic Excellence in Cybersecurity (CAE-C).
+The institution has to meet the NSA’s rigorous requirements to be continually qualified as a CAE-C.

 The university last year won a $10.5 grant from the NSA.